tandao0909/hands-on-with-DS/Chapter 18/note.md

 TD learning has many similarities with stochastic gradient descent, including the fact that it handles one sample at a time.
 Moreover, just like SGD, it can only truly converge if you gradually reduce the learning rate; otherwise, it will keep bouncing around the optimum Q-values.

 This means we update the optimal value for each state using a moving average of the reward plus discount factor times the value of the best state value among possible next states.
 In the author's words, for each state $s$, this algorithm keeps tracks of a running average of the immediate rewards the agent get upon leaving that state, plus the rewards it expects to get later, assuming it acts optimally.

+# Q-learning

+Similarly, the Q-learning is an adaption of the Q-value iteration algorithm to the situation where the transition probabilities and the rewards are initially unknown.
+Q-learning works by watching the agent play (e.g., randomly) and gradually improving its estimates of the Q-values.
+Once it has accurate Q-value estimates (or close enough), then the optimal policy is just choosing the action that has the highest Q-value (i.e., the greedy policy):
+    $$Q(s, a) \underset{\alpha}{\leftarrow} r + \gamma.\underset{a'}{\max} Q(s', a')$$

+For each state-action pair (s, a), this algorithm keeps track of the running average of the rewards r the agent gets upon leaving the state $s$ with action $a$, plus the discounted future reward it expects to get.
+To estimate this sum, we take the maximum of the Q-value estimates for the next state s', since we assume the target policy will act optimally from then on.

+Now we implement the Q-learning algorithm.
+First, we need to make the agent explore the environment.
+For this, we need a step function so that the agent can execute one action and get the resulting state and reward.

+Next, we need to create the agent's exploration policy.
+This policy needs to visit every possible state many times, but since the search space is small, a simple random policy will be sufficient.

+Next, we initialize the Q-values juts like before, and we're ready to run the Q-learning algorithm with learning rate decay (using power scheduling).

+This algorithm will eventually converge to the optimal Q-values, but it may take many iterations, and possibly many of hyperparameter tuning.
+As you can see in the learning notebook, the Q-value iteration algorithm converges very quickly, in under 20 iterations, while the Q-learning algorithm takes about 8,000 iterations (up to 2 orders of magnitude!) to converge.
+Obviously, not knowing about the transition probability and the rewards makes finding the optimal policy significantly harder!

+The Q-learning algorithm is called an *off-policy* algorithm because the policy being trained is not necessary the one used during training.
+For example, in our implementation, the policy being executed (the exploration policy) was completely random, while the policy being trained was never used.
+After training the optimal policy corresponds to systemically choosing the action with the highest Q-value.
+Conversely, the policy gradients algorithm is an *on-policy* algorithm: it explores the world using the policy being trained.
+It's somewhat surprising that the Q-learning can learning the optimal policy by just watching an agent acts randomly.
+Imagine learning to play golf while your teacher is a drunk monkey.
+How do we do better?